“It’s not about Winnetou. It’s about you and us.”

 “Winnetou”, the still popular American Indian character created by German author Karl May in the 19th century is a symbol of Native stereotypes, of lingering racism & colonialism: the self-bestowed privilege of taking and using whatever you want, even living peoples, for self-gratification.
 Intentional or not, these attitudes and behaviors continue the cycle of genocide, and can be harmful to everyone, no matter their ethnicity.

-Our completed feature length documentary will utilize live-action scenes, interviews and animated sequences illustrating the theme, and provide an unforgettable, educational experience.
-Native speaking for themselves, representing themselves, and showing the world their variety, complexity and indomitable spirit.
+Our completed feature length documentary utilizes live-action scenes, interviews and animated sequences illustrating the theme, and provide an unforgettable, educational experience.
+Natives speaking for themselves, representing themselves, and showing the world their progressive variety, complexity and indomitable spirit.